fbkarsdorp/fbkarsdorp.github.com/posts/good-turing.md

 estimator", named after its discoverer, Anne Chao, co-author of our study.

 We are often asked how Chao1 can make these estimates of unseen things.
 But that question is not so easy to answer, because the exact motivation and derivation of Chao1 is not particularly intuitive (neither for ecologists, nor for cultural scholars).
-But fortunately, as Chao, Anne and Chiu, Chun‐Huo and Colwell, Robert K. and Magnago, Luiz Fernando S. and Chazdon, Robin L. and Gotelli, Nicholas J., 2017 have shown, Chao1 can also be derived in a slightly different and much more intuitive way.
+But fortunately, as Chao et al. 2017 have shown, Chao1 can also be derived in a slightly different and much more intuitive way.
 This derivation is based on the groundbreaking work of the famous computer scientist Alan Turing, which he did at Bletchley Park during World War II.
-Below, guided by Chao, Anne and Chiu, Chun‐Huo and Colwell, Robert K. and Magnago, Luiz Fernando S. and Chazdon, Robin L. and Gotelli, Nicholas J., 2017, I will try to demystify Chao1 in terms of Turing's work.
+Below, guided by Chao et al. 2017, I will try to demystify Chao1 in terms of Turing's work.
 I hope that this will help people unfamiliar with the method to understand exactly how it works, and, perhaps more importantly, how (not) to interpret the calculated values.

 Imagine that we discovered a snippet from an unknown book.
 The snippet has a total of 18 words on it, consisting of 6 unique words with the